ckaestne/seaibib/README.md

 Ashmore, Rob, Radu Calinescu, and Colin Paterson. "[Assuring the machine learning lifecycle: Desiderata, methods, and challenges](https://arxiv.org/abs/1905.04223)." arXiv preprint arXiv:1905.04223.
 2019.

 > Survey on testing in machine learning, going through the stages of an ML pipeline.
 Many pointers and reasonable organization.
 Seems more from an ML perspective than an SE perspective, but broadly covers many aspects including data aquisition, data quality, robustness, safety, monitoring, and so forth.
 A little vague on specifications as usual and little focus on the overall system quality.
-No information research process.
+No information on the used research process.

 Zhang, Jie M., Mark Harman, Lei Ma, and Yang Liu. “[Machine Learning Testing: Survey, Landscapes and Horizons](http://arxiv.org/abs/1906.10742).” arXiv preprint 1906.10742.
 2019 (to appear in TSE)